 Great designs can help you save time and money!
 The amount of material used, the structure avoiding the assembly process, rapid prototyping, all of these aspects can help save time.
 3D printing can create parts that couldn’t be made in another way, which results in better-performing components and impressive cost savings.
 With integrated assembly, for example, you will save time with the conception of the part and increase the efficiency of your company.

+In other words, to utilize Design for Additive Manufacturing well, one must comprehend its logic.
+In order to do so, involving experts who can leverage this potential is important.
+First to be advised, but also to make recommendations and find solutions early on.
 In addition to the advantages of DfAM we just saw, here are what these designers and engineers can do to your 3D models:

 Topology optimization is a mathematical method that optimizes material layout within a given design space for a given set of loads, boundary conditions, and constraints to maximize the performance of the system.
 They are often challenging to handle for traditional manufacturing techniques such as CNC machining.